ballerina-platform/ballerina-lang/stdlib/socket/src/main/ballerina/src/socket/Module.md

 The `socket:Client` is used to connect to a socket server and interact with it.
 The client can only send the data to the server and the client's call-back service can retrieve the data from the server and do multiple requests/responses between the client and the server.

-A Client can be defined by providing the host, port and callbackService as follows:
+A Client can be defined by providing the host, port, and callbackService as follows.

 ```ballerina
 socket:Client socketClient = new ({host: "localhost", port: 61598, callbackService: ClientService});